 Scroll through any social network today and it is quickly apparent that social media—and maybe the internet as a whole—belongs to video.
 By 2022, research suggests that 82% of global internet traffic will come from video.
 Billions and billions of those video views are coming from social media.
 Everywhere you look, content that used to be shared in a blog post or text post is now being shared in video format.
 And it’s no wonder—videos perform better and are more engaging than text-only or image posts across all the major social networks.

 So how do you get a slice of that engagement for your brand?
-We’ve done months of research on what makes some videos perform better than others, and in just over a week, we’ll launch the Social Video Master Class eBook to share our insights with you.
-Read on for a preview, and at the bottom of this post find out how you can be the first to get this eBook when it launches.
+We’ve done months of research on what makes some videos perform better than others, and we cover all the insights in our new Social Video Master Class eBook.
+Read on for a preview, and download the eBook to become a total pro.

 Video on Twitter